-Since the program began, Cooper has awarded more than $19 million to 77 projects.
-So far, these projects have resulted in the closure of 183 animal waste lagoons with an additional 14 in progress and the restoration or permanent conservation of 19,794 acres of land and wildlife habitat, as well as several environmental education and research initiatives.
+Since the program began, Cooper has awarded more than $21 million to 84 projects.
+So far, these projects have resulted in the closure of 213 animal waste lagoons and the restoration or permanent conservation of more than 20,000 acres of land and wildlife habitat, as well as several environmental education and research initiatives.

 On July 25, 2000, the North Carolina Attorney General and Smithfield Foods Inc. signed an agreement to identify environmentally superior technologies for hog waste disposal.
 Smithfield committed to provide money to promote environmental programs in North Carolina.

-The EEG Program seeks to improve the air, water and land quality of North Carolina by funding environmental projects that address the goals of the Smithfield – Attorney General Agreement.
+The EEG Program seeks to improve the air, water and land quality of North Carolina by funding environmental projects that address the goals of the agreement between Smithfield and the Attorney General.

-The EEG Program funds immediate restoration or improvement projects to restore and protect impaired, degraded or endangered surface waters, groundwater and other natural resources.
+The EEG Program funds projects to restore and protect impaired, degraded or endangered surface waters, groundwater and other natural resources.
 In addition, the EEG Program promotes long-term environmental enhancement programs to conserve and protect targeted natural areas.

 Because North Carolina’s environmental enhancement needs will change over the 25 years of funding, the EEG Program is designed to be flexible and to shift priorities depending on the needs identified each year.

 Letters of intent for 2013 EEG grants are due by 5 PM on Monday, December 2.
 Proposals for 2013 EEG grants are due by 11 AM on Friday, January 17, 2014.
 Informational meetings will be scheduled for December

 If you have questions about the grant program or the application process, please contact us at EEG@ncdoj.gov